MatthewJin001/GPA-HEC/README.md

 ![mainFig](https://github.com/MatthewJin001/GPA-HEC/blob/main/figure/gitPic.png)

-**_Figure_**: Visual representation of the hand-eye calibration of GPAs (a) GPAM (b) GPAS (c) GPAP.
+**_Figure_**: Visual representation of the hand-eye calibration of GPA methods (a) GPAM (b) GPAS (c) GPAP.

 ## How to use
 ### Dependencies
 It works well on MATLAB R2023a.
-The GPAs themselves do not use any solvers, while comparison algorithms and evaluation need the solvers in Optimization Toolbox.
+The GPA methods themselves are solver-free, while compared algorithms and evaluation need the solvers in Optimization Toolbox.

 ### Main Instructions
 To run the GPAM calibration, call